 Introducing the competition…

 We are pleased to invite CFA Society members in the MENA region to take part in our Ethics Case Study Competition.
 The case studies submitted will explore ethical aspects of our members professional experiences.
 The Competition will facilitate education and discussion, increasing the awareness in our community of ethical issues.
 We will also use cases in the CFA Society Emirates Ethics Challenge and in other MENA region Ethics Challenges.
+We really want Ethics cases with a regional MENA focus.

 Who can enter?